Spanish debt heading towards crisis levels

 "It is looking more and more likely that Spain is going to have some form of a bailout."

-Spanish 10-year yields rose 11 basis points to 6.10 percent.
-That is short of euro-era highs of just under 7 percent reached in November but above the psychologically important 6 percent level.
+Spain's 10-year bonds were up 16 basis points at 6.15 percent, five-year yields topped 5 percent, while two-year yields spiked to 3.70 percent, all highs for this year.

-The rise typically accelerates after 6 percent, putting yields on a course for 7 percent beyond which debt costs are seen as unsustainable.
+Six percent was last reached in December and is psychologically important for markets.
+The rise typically accelerates after that level, putting yields on course for 7 percent beyond which debt costs are seen as unsustainable.

-The cost of insuring Spanish debt against default also hit a record high at 522 basis points, meaning it costs of $522,000 a year to buy $10 million of protection.

-Appetite for the country's debt will face further scrutiny this week when it auctions two- and 10-year bonds on Thursday.
+The cost of insuring Spanish debt against default also hit record highs in early trading.
+Spain will auction 12- and 18-month Treasury bills and two-year and 10-year bonds on Thursday.

 German bond prices gained and yields on the benchmark 10-year Bund, viewed as the euro zone's safest debt, hit a record low of 1.628 percent.